COMMERCIAL MEDIATION is a process where a trained and impartial mediator helps two or more commercial orgainsations

 Mediation is collaborative, helping to preserve important commercial relationships more effectively than adversarial litigation

-Mediation takes place at a time and place agreed by both parties
+Mediation takes place at a time and place agreed by both parties, reducing disruption

-Here are some examples where mediation has helped businesses get back on track.
+Here are a few illustrative examples where mediation got businesses back on track.

 Supplier dispute jeopardised reputation for quality